steinrue/diplo_locus_manuscript_figs/supp_figS19-S21_dsim/README.md

 python collect_results.py
 python plot_manhattan.py
 ```
-This generates the file `dsim_manhattan_fisher.pdf` which is shown below and is Figure S17 in the supplemental material.
+This generates the file `dsim_manhattan_fisher.pdf` which is shown below and is Figure S19 in the supplemental material.
 The data collected in this step is also used to produce Figure 2 in the main text.

 ![manhatten_fisher](dsim_manhattan_fisher.png)

 ### Identifying genes in significant regions

 The sequencing data from Barghi et al. (2019) [https://doi.org/10.1371/journal.pbio.3000128] is aligned using the pipeline from Barghi et al. (2017) [https://doi.org/10.1534/g3.117.043349] against the genome assembly M252 described by Palmieri et al. (2015) [https://doi.org/10.1111/1755-0998.12297].
 The corresponding genome annotation can be obtained from __DRYAD__ at https://www.doi.org/10.5061/dryad.ng95t.
 The direct link https://datadryad.org/stash/downloads/file_stream/100473 can be used to directly download the file `dsim-M252-popgen-ann-r1.1.gtf` that contains the annotations.
+We furthermore obtained corresponding gene names for the Flybase ID's using the database at `https://www.alliancegenome.org/`, and the relevant names are stored in the file `flybase_gene_names.txt`.

-Once you downloaded this file, you can run:
+Once all files are in place, run:
 ```shell
 python plot_peaks.py
 ```
-to generate the plots `dsim_peak1.pdf` and `dsim_peak2.pdf` that show the p-values around the two strong peaks (Figure S18 and S19 in the supplemtal material, respectively).
+to generate the plots `dsim_peak1.pdf` and `dsim_peak2.pdf` that show the p-values around the two strong peaks (Figure S20 and S21 in the supplemtal material, respectively).
 The script also prints the FlyBase ids of the genes within 10 kb of both significant regions.

 ![dsim_peak1](dsim_peak1.png)